metno/weatherapi-docs/doc/indexfiles.md

 If this is infeasible, it must contain a parameter with a timestamp which can be used for filtering.

 To facilitate automatic deletion and removal from the api, an `expires` header should be used.
-Also, we recommend having a `created` header to indicate for users when the file was last modified so they don't have to download existing files:
+Also, we recommend having an `updated` header to indicate for users when the file was last modified so they don't have to download existing files:

     dir=halo-accumulated-precipitation, \